-Some people wonder about what the main differences between the Boy Scout and Venturing programs.
+Some people wonder about what the main differences between the Scouts BSA and Venturing programs.
 Aside from the obvious differences – the age difference and boys only vs. coed – looking at the methods used in the two programs offers some insights into the main differences between the program.

-The methods of Scouting are the ways that Scouting’s aims of developing character, citizenship, and fitness are achieved in the Boy Scout program:
+The methods of Scouting are the ways that Scouting’s aims of developing character, citizenship, and fitness are achieved in the Scouts BSA program:

 - Patrol Method